clvrobj/mako-in-django/README.md

 mako-in-django
 ==============

-Let's include mako template in django template
+Let's include mako template in django template！

 ##Install
 1. Copy /templatetags folder to any app in your django project, make sure that app is in  INSTALLED_APPS of settings.py